ecelis/sally/README.md

   4. Download JSON for Client ID and save it as `client_secret.json` in the root directory of sally
   5. Create an app at [facebook for ddevelopers](https://developers.facebook.com/)
+  6. Edit `variables.env`
-  N. TODO ...authorize app from command line
+  7. Authorize app from command line

     git clone git@github.com:ecelis/sally.git